 ECHA received third party information concerning the testing proposal during the third party consultation which is addressed by the reasons set out in section 1.2 below.
-The third party information indicated that the comet assay would be more suitable for the Substance and that this study could be combined with a in vivo mammalian erythrocyte micronucleus test, if there is in vitro data indicating a concern for chromosomal aberration.
+The third party information indicated that the In vivo mammalian erythrocyte micronucleus test only addresses the chromosomal aberration concern.
+Moreover, the third party information indicated that the comet assay or the combined comet assay with micronucleus test would be more appropriate to investigate both the gene mutation and chromosomal aberration concerns.